galaxyproject/training-material/RNA-Seq/tutorials/ref_based.md

 - Estimate the magnitude of expression differences between the samples
 - Estimate the significance of expression differences between the samples

-This expression analysis is estimated from read counts and attempts are made to correct for variability in measurements using replicates that are absolutely essential accurate results.
+This expression analysis is estimated from read counts and attempts are made to correct for variability in measurements using replicates that are absolutely essential for accurate results.
 Indeed, [**DESeq2**](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) is great tool for DGE analysis.
-It takes read counts produced by **HTseq-count** and apply size factor normalization:
+It takes read counts produced by **HTSeq-count** and apply size factor normalization:

 - Computation for each gene of the geometric mean of read counts across all samples
 - Division of every gene count by the geometric mean
 - Use of the median of these ratios as sample's size factor for normalization

-Multiple factors can then been incorporated in the the analysis.
+Multiple factors can then been incorporated in the analysis.
 In our example, we have samples with two varying factors:

 - Condition (either treated or untreated)
 - Sequencing type (paired-end or single-end)

-A multi-factor analysis allows us to assess the effect of the treatment taking also the sequencing type into account.
+A multi-factor analysis allows us to assess the effect of the treatment as well as taking the sequencing type into account.

 :pencil2: ***Hands on!***

 1. **DESeq2** :wrench:: Run **DESeq2** with:
     - "Condition" as first factor with "treated" and "untreated" as levels and selection of count files corresponding to both levels
-    - "Sequencing" as first factor with "PE" and "SE" as levels and selection of count files corresponding to both levels
+    - "Sequencing" as second factor with "PE" and "SE" as levels and selection of count files corresponding to both levels

     > :bulb: File names have all information needed